Thai Coconut Halibut Soup

 Once the halibut is skinned, cleaned, and patted dry with paper towel, chop it into four (6-ounce) fillets.
 In a medium-sized sauce pan sauté the shallots in an oil and butter mix for two minutes.
 Add the red bell pepper and sauté for two more minutes.
 Add the coconut milk and vegetable broth and bring to a low simmer.
 Add the raw halibut, cover and let it poach in the liquids for about five minutes or until desired doneness, taking care not to overcook.
 Add the lime zest and juice.
 Add fresh spinach and let it wilt slightly.
 To plate, evenly distribute spinach, halibut and soup base in four bowls.
 Serve topped with chopped green onion, chopped fresh jalapeño, and fresh cilantro sprigs over the top.

-Check out more recipes by Chef Chris Lee and Friends of Fish The Nush here.
+If you enjoyed this Thai coconut halibut soup, check out more recipes here.
 For the motherlode of Alaska fishing recipes check out Fish Alaska, LaDonna Rose Cookbooks and the Alaska Seafood Marketing Institute.